Xeverous/the_website/website/pages/cpp/tutorials/accelerated/xxx/casts/index.rst

 :cch:`reinterpret_cast`
 #######################

-Similarly to :cch:`const_cast`, :cch:`reinterpret_cast` does not compile to any machine instructions (except when converting between integers and pointers or on obscure architectures where pointer representation depends on its type). **It is purely a compile-time directive which instructs the compiler to treat expression as if it had a different type.**
+Similarly to :cch:`const_cast`, :cch:`reinterpret_cast` does not compile to any machine instructions (except when converting between integers and pointers or on obscure architectures where pointer representation depends on its type). **It is purely a compile time directive which instructs the compiler to treat expression as if it had a different type.**

 Because the cast allows to explicitly violate the type system (except :cch:`const` and :cch:`volatile` for which :cch:`const_cast` has to be used) and multiple implementation and platform shenanigans are in play, there are numerous rules that specify different requirements and guuarantees.
 The cast is used practically only for platform-specific code or code that relies on particular implementation guuarantees (larger than the standard).